 The Valley Forge area boasts an abundance of irresistible small town downtowns and main streets chock-full of eclectic holiday shopping, excellent eats and entertaining evenings.
 A stroll along East Butler Avenue in Ambler yields family-owned and -operated Ambler Flower and Gifts and, doors away, The Flour Pot, a tantalizing cookie boutique with an amazing array of delectable decorated designer cookies.
 Among several eateries, Detterra Restaurant and Wine Bar tempts with a progressive American menu inspired by and infused with organic spices and herbs grown on site.
 Afterward, the Act II Playhouse stages live comedy, music and drama while the national historic landmark Ambler Theater screens indie films.

 Travel + Leisure Online recently named York one of America’s “Greatest Main Streets.”
 With an abundance of restaurants, shops and nightlife, it is easy to see why York’s downtown earned such a prestigious accolade.
-Stop by Friday, December 7, or the first Friday of every month when merchants and venues throughout the downtown district hold extended hours, host special events and live entertainment, and offer refreshments, promotions and discounts.
+Stop by on the first Friday of every month when merchants and venues throughout the downtown district hold extended hours, host special events and live entertainment, and offer refreshments, promotions and discounts.

 Lancaster Avenue is Ardmore’s main street of the fabled Main Line suburbs of Philadelphia.
 Rich in early 19th-century architecture, its shops present truly unique estate collections and vintage finds, like those at Harry’s Treasures and Collectibles and numerous antique shops.
 For those whose interests lean toward more modern or eclectic, one of America’s earliest non-city shopping centers has morphed into hip Suburban Square, a shopping mecca full of chic boutiques and trendy art galleries.
 The Ardmore Farmers Market warms the Square’s “cool” with comforting food specialties and produce from nearby Pennsylvania Dutch Country.